Credit Cards: How They Work and What You Need to Know

 A newer security feature on credit cards is a security chip, which helps improve transaction security.
 In addition to the magnetic stripe on the back of the card, there will often be a signature strip.
 Many credit cards can also handle contactless and mobile payments, which allow consumers to complete a transaction by simply tapping their card on a reader.

 When you purchase with a credit card, the payment network contacts your credit card company to see if you have enough credit available to complete the purchase.
 If enough credit exists, the transaction is approved, and you agree to pay back the authorized amount.
-Based on your credit card agreement you have a preset repayment grace period, annual percentage rate (APR), and other terms.
+Based on your credit card agreement, you have a preset repayment grace period, annual percentage rate (APR), and other terms.

 Using a credit card responsibly will help build your credit score over time, but only if you consistently make on-time payments and stay within your credit limit.
 Increasing your credit score will help you qualify for better terms on other credit cards, personal loans, mortgages, and other financial products.

-Smart Money -> How to Get the Raise You Deserve
+Read Also: How to Get the Raise You Deserve

 How Credit Cards Work